juanmartin8a/Clivy-v0.0.1-Serverless/README.md

     - **For you**: Shows recommended videogame clips (in this version of clivy I only used images for testing and simplicity).

     - **Following**: Shows the videogame clips (in this version of clivy I only used images for testing and simplicity) of the users you follow.

-  The clips coming from each feed can be filtered by videogame.
-This means that you can choose to view clips from a specific videogame in the "For you" or "Following" feeds.
+    - **Single videogame for you** Shows the recommended videogame clips from a specific videogame.

 - ### Notifications
   You are notified when:
     - A user adds follows you